-If you have a cybersecurity firm, your clients will come to you primarily because they want to protect their data from sources that want to do demonstrable harm, as well as secure their network.
+If you have a cyber security firm, your clients will come to you primarily because they want to protect their data from sources that want to do demonstrable harm, as well as secure their network.

 For this reason, it is essential to ensure that none of your customers’ information is lost or compromised due to a poorly placed firewall rule or an unpatched server.
-Putting in place a solution that can detect abnormal behavior (such as unusual login attempts and unusually high download rates) will significantly help with this.
+Putting in place a solution that can detect abnormal behavior (such as unusual login attempts and unusually high download rates) will help significantly with this.
 This reduces the strain on both your employees and your customers.

 With the increasing rate of digital crime and cybersecurity, it’s safe to say that demand for information security content will continue to rise.

 If you don’t have a technical background, creating cyber security content may seem daunting.
 However, while it’s essential to have technical buyers, you should also consider your non-technical buyers.
 Depending on the price point or nature of your solution, cyber security decision-makers may include the CEO, the board, the general counsel, and the head of a risk management department.
-This is in addition to more traditional roles such as the CTO, CISO, CIO, or security analysts.
+This is in addition to more traditional roles such as the CTO, CISO, CIO, or security analyst.
 Given the size of the industry, your content marketing strategy should be tailored to the specific buyers who are essential for your solution, as well as topics that demonstrate your particular specialty.

 A solid content marketing strategy that aligns with your marketing team’s mission to target your solution’s specific niche market can generate remarkable results for your company.
 Marketers can use strategic content strategies to present educational and engaging content (such as eBooks or webinars) that demonstrate what differentiates their brand from competitors.